SAP-samples/teched2023-AD261/exercises/ex3/README.md

 ## Summary

 You've now deployed the changes to TEST system.
+Now the different Integration and Acceptance tests can be performed on the Test tenant.

 Continue to - [Exercise 4 - Deploy to Production using Cloud Transport Management](../ex4/README.md)